 \section{Conclusion}

-In this study, we explored the effect of inter-leg coupling in establishing topological phases of spinless fermions on a two-leg ladder.
-By assuming one of the legs dimerized in nearest-neighbour hopping and the other uniform, we showed that the system as a whole becomes topological as soon as the inter-leg hopping is switched on.
-However, with increase in the inter-leg hopping, the system undergoes a transition to a trivial phase.
-We also found that this emergent topological phase in the ladder is independent of the dimerization pattern in the dimerized hopping leg.
-As a result, we obtained two different topological phases of opposite character.
-Crucially, we showed that the inter-leg interactions can induce a distinct topological phase transition, revealing an interaction-induced topological phase transition in the system.

-We characterized this transition by multiple diagnostics, including the entanglement spectrum, topological invariants, string order parameters and Thouless charge pumping.
-Our study reveals a non-trivial topological phenomenon involving spinless fermions on a quasi-1D geometry which clearly highlights the intricate interplay between lattice geometry, many-body effects and particle statistics in stabilizing the topological phase transitions in coupled systems.
+In this study, we have explored the effect of inter-leg coupling in establishing topological phases and phase transitions of spinless fermions on a two-leg ladder.
+By assuming that one of the legs possessing nearest-neighbour hopping dimerization and the other leg a uniform chain, we have shown that the entire ladder exhibits topological character irrespective of the dimerization pattern in the dimerized leg.
+As a result of this, we obtained two different topological phases of opposite character by changing the dimerization pattern of the leg possessing dimerized hopping.
+However, stronger inter-leg hopping makes the entire system a trivial insulator.
+Additionally, we showed that the inter-leg interactions can induce a distinct topological phase transition, revealing an interaction-induced topological phase transition in the system.
+We characterized these transitions by multiple diagnostics, including the entanglement spectrum, topological invariants, string order parameters and Thouless charge pumping.
+Our study reveals topological phenomena involving spinless fermions on a quasi-1D geometry, which clearly highlights the intricate interplay between lattice geometry, many-body effects, and particle statistics in stabilizing the topological phase transitions in coupled systems.
 This also opens up possible avenues to explore the fate of these topological phases in bosonic and spinful fermionic many-body systems, in lattices other than ladder geometries, and in the presence of disorder.